 What is Hyperloop?
-Everything you need to know about the future of transport | ZDNet
+Everything you need to know about the race for super-fast travel | ZDNet

 The Boring Company hopes that one use for these tunnels, as well as Hyperloops, will be Loop.
 This is a high-speed underground public transportation system which sees passengers carried on autonomous electric 'skates' travelling at 125 to 150 miles per hour.
 Electric skates will carry between eight and 16 passengers or a single passenger vehicle.
 Passengers (and vehicles) would enter the pods at street level and then elevators would drop them down to the level of the Loop to continue the journey underground, bypassing street traffic (with pedestrians and cyclists getting priority over cars).

-The company is currently working on an initial test tunnel in Hawthorne (near the SpaceX and Boring Company HQ) and has submitted plans for a 6.5 mile proof-of-process tunnel which would run within the City of Los Angeles and Culver City.
+The company is currently working on an initial test tunnel in Hawthorne (near the SpaceX and the Boring Company HQ) and has submitted plans for a 6.5-mile proof-of-process tunnel which would run within the City of Los Angeles and Culver City.

 The company said that unlike a subway, there is no practical upper limit to the number of stations that can be built along the tunnel route, as stations can be as small as a single parking space because the service is accessed via lifts.